QuAt0/openhab-addons/bundles/org.openhab.binding.meteoblue/README.md

 ## Image Icons

-To show the weather image icons in the UI, the [image files](https://content.meteoblue.com/hu/service-specifications/standards/symbols-and-pictograms) need to be downloaded and installed in the `conf/icons/classic` folder.
+To show the weather image icons in the UI, the [image files](https://content.meteoblue.com/en/specifications/standards/symbols-and-pictograms) need to be downloaded and installed in the `$OPENHAB_CONF/icons/classic` folder.

+To check the env $OPENHAB_CONF do: $ pwd $OPENHAB_CONF

 In the "Downloads" section at the bottom of the page, download the file named `meteoblue_weather_pictograms_<date>.zip`.

-The files to extract from the zip file and install in the folder will be named "iday*.png" or "iday*.svg".
+The files to extract from the zip file and install in the folder will be named "iday-*.png".
+Files unzipped must be renamed from the original name to "iday-*.png" in order to Forecast.java works, if not the icon fails and will not loaded.

 ## Full Example